dr1rrb/ha-twinkly/README.md

 And for the "custom effect" (or defaults with mapping) it would require a way to extract the effect from the twinkly app, which does not seems to be supported.

-## Road map
+## Roadmap
 - [x] Configure HACS
-- [x] Add this repo to the default repo of HACS
+- [x] Add this repo to the default repos list of HACS
-- [x] Add support of online / offline (and make sure that we don't have to restart HA when we plug-in a device)
+- [x] Add support of online / offline (and make sure that we don't have to restart HA when we plug a device)
+- [ ] Add ability to setup this integration from the UI
 - [ ] Add discovery of devices on LAN
 - [ ] Add support of floating IP adress
 - [ ] Merge as a component in the HA repo